bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 IPyDriver
 =========

+Typically you would create a subclass of IPyDriver.

+The driver has methods which should be overwritten.

+**async def rxevent(self, event)**

+This is called whenever data is received from the client, typically to set an instrument parameter.
+The event object describes the received data, and you provide the code which then controls your instrument.

+**async def hardware(self)**

+This should be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.

+**async def snoopevent(self, event)**

+This is only used if the device is monitoring (snooping) on other devices.

-The driver object is a mapping, of devicename:deviceobject, so your code in the hardware or rxevent methods could access a specific device using self['devicename'].
+The driver object is a mapping, of devicename:deviceobject, so your code in these methods could access a specific device using self['devicename'].

 As well as the methods documented below, dict methods are available such as get() and iteration through keys(), values() and items().